YukiSkyex0/Struggle-Bus-Channel-Docs/docs/commands/Point Commands.rst

 Channel Point Commands
 =======================

-Half of the Channel Points spent will be added back as Phatcoin
+Half of the Channel Points spent will be added back as BowTato Chips

 200 Points
 ----------